owlcs/ont-map/README.md

 ## Motivation
-Pure SPIN, which is an RDF-superstructure over SPARQL, is a fairly complex language when it comes to mapping between ontologies, and it is incompatible with OWL2.
+Pure SPIN, which is an RDF-superstructure over SPARQL, is a fairly complex language when it comes to mapping between ontologies, and it is incompatible with OWL-centric systems like OWL-API.
 **ONT-MAP** offers a way for building mappings without any knowledge about SPIN or SPARQL, just only through top-level operations and objects, which can be represented as some high-level pseudo-language.

 ## Dependencies
- - **[ONT-API, ver 1.4.0-SNAPSHOT](https://github.com/avicomp/ont-api)** the OWL-API implementation on top of Jena
+ - **[ONT-API, ver 1.4.1-SNAPSHOT](https://github.com/avicomp/ont-api)** the OWL-API implementation on top of Jena
  - **[Topbraid SHACL, ver 1.0.1](https://github.com/TopQuadrant/shacl)** the last public version that supports SPIN
  - [Jena-ARQ, ver 3.10.0](https://github.com/apache/jena) transitively from ONT-API
  - [OWL-API, ver 5.1.9](https://github.com/owlcs/owlapi) transitively from ONT-API